Istanbul in Summer: What to Expect + Tips to Beat the Heat

 If you’re visiting Istanbul in summertime, this guide is for you!
 I’ll share expert tips on what to pack, where to eat, and how to stay cool while making the most of your trip.

-Summertime in Istanbul is a unique experience!
+Istanbul in summer is a unique experience!
 After spending nearly 20 summers here, I’ve learned how to embrace the season’s charm—and beat the heat.

 I still remember my first summer in Türkiye when my husband and I discovered Cappy’s peach nectar.
 The cold, refreshing taste became our go-to remedy for warm evenings—we could easily drink a liter at a time!